 One of the most common accidents in the home is falling.
 Slipping in the bathroom, tripping and falling down the stairs, and other fall injuries send millions of people to the emergency room every year.
-To keep this from happening in your home, you should try to make your floor as structurally sound and stable as possible.
+To make your home safer and keep this from happening, you should try to make your floor as structurally sound and stable as possible.

 Depending on the state of your floors, this project could have a number of variations:

 - Make sure any throw rugs have non-skid pads underneath them.
 Tack down any curled-up corners.

 - In bathrooms and other wet areas, find a way to texturize any super-smooth flooring.
 This can range from adding non-slip stickers in the bathtub to replacing the high-gloss tile throughout the bathroom with something that has a matte finish.